jhdeov/armenian-intonation/README.md

   * pause-extreme: There is a long infelicitous pause in the middle of the sentence.
   * pause-noise-extreme: There is both extreme noise and a long pause.
   * not-template: The utterance was misread in a way that doesn't fit into our templates, such as omitting the subject.
   * stutter-or-missing-sound: The participant stuttered in speech or omitted a sound.

+We provided forced alignments using for the data-few-issues recordings.
+See the [Alignments folder](alignments).

 # Recommendations